DavidFW1960/bom-weather-card/README.md

 VERY IMPORTANT NOTE:
 As of HA 0.117.x, the BOM Core Sensor component is removed as it violates ADR14 rule regarding web scraping.

-I have made some changes so that this card now uses the new [BOM Component by Brendan](https://github.com/bremor/bureau_of_meteorology)
+I have made some changes so that this card now uses the new [BOM Component by Brendan](https://github.com/bremor/bureau_of_meteorology )
+This new repo can be added to HACS

 I have updated the lovelace.yaml and templates as well for this new component.